Electricity sector in New Zealand: Transmission

 New Zealand's national electricity transmission grid connects its generating facilities to its demand centres, which are often more than 150 km from each other.
 The national grid is owned, operated and maintained by state-owned enterprise Transpower New Zealand.
 The grid contains 10,969 km route-length of high-voltage lines and 178 substations.

 The first major transmission lines were built in 1913–14, connecting the Horahora hydro station to Waikino, and Coleridge hydro station with Addington in Christchurch.
 The interwar years saw the first major construction of a national network of 110 kV lines connecting towns and cities to hydroelectric schemes.
-By 1940, the transmission network stretched from Whangarei to Wellington in the North Island, and Christchurch to Greymouth and Invercargill in the South Island.
+By 1940, the transmission network stretched from Whangārei to Wellington in the North Island, and Christchurch to Greymouth and Invercargill in the South Island.
 Nelson and Marlborough were the last major regions to join the national grid in 1955.
 The 220 kV network began in the early 1950s, connecting the Waikato River dams to Auckland and Wellington, and Roxburgh Dam to Christchurch.
 The two islands were joined by the HVDC Inter-Island link in 1965.
 The first 400 kV transmission line was completed between Whakamaru Dam on the Waikato River and Brownhill substation east of Auckland in 2012, but presently is operated at 220 kV.